My personal journey to liberalization

 Filipinas have an even more sophisticated relationship with sex and identity.
 We are prohibited from being promiscuous and daring.
 The character of Maria Clara puts purity and innocence on a pedestal, forcing Filipinas to absolutely conform or be penitent.
 There is no in between.
 You simply cannot be outspoken about sex and expect to be taken seriously.
-(Hence, the emergence of finstas and Twitter alter accounts.
-I think I’ll explore this topic in a separate post.)
+(Hence, the emergence of finstas and Twitter alter accounts.)

 When I graduated and joined the workforce, my identity fragmentation started getting more complicated.
 Since I had a better grasp of who I am and what my interests are, I wanted to reflect upon them and put them out in the world.

 But this website took almost three years of conceptualization and procrastination.
 I had an initial name and plan for this project, which resulted in a huge amount of self-inflicted pressure.
 But the majority of my hesitation came from voices inside my head telling me that I have to be careful about what I put out in the world and attach my name to; because I could be jeopardizing my career.
-I have always wondered how and why I would be reprimanded for discussing women’s health (which, by the way, is a bigger topic than just maternal health.
-Again, one that I’ll explore in a separate post.).
+I have always wondered how and why I would be reprimanded for discussing women’s health (which, by the way, is a bigger topic than just maternal health).

 As a romantic and idealist, I’m choosing to recognize the movement and shift of the Filipino psyche.
 I’d like to believe that we are becoming more open to and embracing of the outspoken and unreserved Filipina identity.
 I mean, at one point or another, we eventually need to overthrow the patriarchy and cultivate more spaces for women + queer representation and voices, right?